“I recognize Forio’s harbor,” the professor said. “But what is this?”

 “Bravo!”
 The professor said.

 “I didn’t mean to offend you.
 You know perfectly well I don’t think you talk too much.”

 “Yes, of course, no offense taken.
 This is simpy marvelous.”

 “Now, I’m curious about a few things.
 Do you mind if we discuss this further?”

 “Not at all.
 Let’s do.”

 We spent an hour turning the James Joyce and Virginia Woolf issue this way and that.
-He said the troubled woman mistook class distinctions for literary criticism, and of course she was not alone in this regard.
+He said the troubled woman wasn’t alone in mistaking class distinctions for literary criticism.
 There also was George Moore, who said, “Joyce, Joyce, why he’s a nobody—from the Dublin docks, no family, no breeding.”

 And so on.